 This site uses affiliate links and I may earn a small commission when you use my links and make a purchase without incurring an additional fee yourself.
 Many thanks for supporting this website.
 Please see my legal page for more details.

 Here we have listed 13 top places where you can enjoy an unforgettable holiday:

 Table of Contents

 1. Winterfest at Edinburgh Christmas Market

 If you want to get away from everything then why not try out the famous Edinburgh Christmas Market.
-Here are just a glimpse of things to do in Edinburgh at Christmas and what will happen from 20 November – 4 January
+Here are just a glimpse of things to do in Edinburgh at Christmas and what will happen from November 25, 2022 and January 3, 2023

-- East Princes Street will host festive food & drink and the Christmas Market
+- East Princes Street will host market stalls selling arts and crafts and festive food and drinks and the Christmas Market

 - West Princes Street will include Santa Land, featuring the magical Santa’s Grotto and family-friendly attractions.